oneblink/sdk-node-js/docs/form-elements/section.md

 ### Example Submission Data

-Section element has no effect on this submission structure.
+The Section element has no effect on this submission structure.
 The elements within will be included as per usual. eg. The example above would look like:

 ```json